rashmisubhash/dso-signal/README.md

 DSO Signal ingests an AR aging CSV and returns two things a finance lead uses on Monday morning: a confidence-banded 30/60/90-day cashflow forecast, and a per-customer collections queue with archetype, confidence, and a drafted first-touch email.
 Archetypes are `reliable`, `gentle_nudge`, `needs_escalation`, `at_risk`, `insufficient_data`.
 For non-reliable customers, Claude drafts warm, specific outreach — never templated dunning.
 Any judgment below 0.7 confidence is automatically flagged for human review.

 I built this as a wedge upstream of Monk's current product.
 Monk's own writing makes the case plainly: _Billed vs. Collected Revenue_ argues billing and collecting are two different problems, and _Overdue Invoices Are Not Always a Payment Problem_ treats chronic lateness as behavioral, not financial.
-Monk's platform solves the back half — AR automation once a receivable is in motion.
+Monk’s platform is strongest once a receivable is already in motion — AR automation once a receivable is in motion.

 DSO Signal solves the front half: it gives a finance lead a reason to log in before they have a collections problem, then hands enriched, triaged accounts to Monk.
 The pitch inside the account becomes forecasting, not invoicing.